suffolklibraries/lgc/content/collections/events/bloom-festival-30-03-pm.md

     content:
       -
         type: text
-        text: 'Join us with your family and friends in this relaxed singing workshop here at Theatre Royal Bury St Edmunds.'
+        text: 'Spend your evening in a fun and freeing dance workshop on our stage.'
   -
     type: paragraph
     attrs: